 A strong partnership

 Swiss Post is fully committed to supporting sustainability.
 Together with our partners and suppliers, we assume our ecological and social responsibility in the supply chain too.
 We demand modern standards for the procurement of the necessary goods and services.
 That is why we prefer partners who build their corporate policy on a holistic approach.
-And we demand that our suppliers comply with the Swiss Post Code of Ethics and Social Responsibility (PDF, 157 KB).
+And we demand that our suppliers comply with the Swiss Post Code of Ethics and Social Responsibility (PDF, 95.9 KB)Document is unavailable..
 Among other things, they are required to respect human rights, the prohibition of child labour, adequate remuneration and ecological principles.
 We are certain that, together with our partners and suppliers, we can improve the sustainability of the supply chain considerably.

 Identify and reduce specific risks